 However, you will have to pay a late fee if you wait that long so it’s recommended to take care of registration as soon as possible.
 The earlier you register, the better your chances of being able to pick the date that works best with your schedule.

-How Long Will I Have to Complete the Chemistry Section of the PCAT?
+How Long Will I Have to Complete the Chemical Processes Section of the PCAT?

-Which Topics Will Be Covered in the Chemistry Section?
+Which Topics Will Be Covered in the Chemical Processes Section?

 You will need to answer 48 questions about various important topics in the field of chemistry.
 Below is a brief outline of what kind of material the questions will cover: